 The PPTX is intentionally stripped of styling so that a PowerPoint theme can be easily applied.
 Charts use theme accent color references (accent1 through accent6) rather than hardcoded colors, so applying a corporate theme will automatically recolor all charts to match.
 Single-value KPIs are the exception — they use semantically meaningful colors (red, green, gold, blue, grey) that are preserved regardless of theme.

-All slide layouts, chart types, and styling options (field formatting, height, width, annotations) are faithfully reproduced in the export.
+All finding slide layouts, chart types, and styling options (field formatting, height, width, annotations) are faithfully reproduced in the export.
+Text slides are rendered with formatted headings (sized by level), bold, italic, bullet lists, and numbered lists.

 Editing and Deleting

 Owners and editors can edit the name, description, tags, editors, and viewers from the presentation detail page via the Edit Presentation button.
 The edit form also provides a Delete Presentation option, which soft-deletes the presentation.
-Deleting a presentation does not affect the source key results.
+Deleting a presentation does not affect the source findings.

 Access Control

 - Viewers can view presentation lists and details for presentations shared with them.
-Access to a presentation grants visibility to all key results it contains, regardless of whether the viewer has access to the source projects.
+Access to a presentation grants visibility to all findings it contains, regardless of whether the viewer has access to the source diagnostics.

-- Editors and owners can create, edit, and delete presentations, add or remove key results, use the builder, and manage sharing.
+- Editors and owners can create, edit, and delete presentations, add or remove findings, use the builder, and manage sharing.